 Food Shelf & Meal Program Support

-The Food Group partners with agency partners to distribute culturally appropriate food to our diverse communities.
+The Food Group partners with 250+ food shelf and meal program partners to distribute culturally appropriate food to our diverse communities.
 Recent census data shows the percentage of Minnesotans who identify as Hispanic, Asian and African is on the rise—this change in demographics is also being seen in families in need.
-Culturally Equity programming provides foods that are not only nutritious, but also familiar and enjoyed by the families receiving them.
+Through our Cultural Equity programming, we provide foods that are not only nutritious, but also familiar and enjoyed by the families we serve.

 Direct Service Programs

 Fare For All is a social enterprise program that increases access to fresh produce and lean meats in 38 communities throughout Minnesota.
 Fare for All purchases fresh fruits, vegetables and frozen meat in bulk, and passes on the savings to customers who save up to 40% off grocery store prices.
 Fare for All is community-supported, volunteer-led, and open to everyone.
 Because we buy in bulk, more shoppers equals lower prices for all.
 Fare For All sites accept cash, credit/debit cards and EBT.

 The Food Group partners with schools, faith organizations, and other community groups to provide small packages of kid-friendly foods that help fill the gap between meals for school-aged kids over the weekend.
 For many students who qualify for free lunch at school, finding enough food to get through the weekend can be a real challenge.
 The Food Group works with community partners to help ensure that each kid pack contains a good balance of protein, dairy, fruit, vegetable, and whole grain snacks to give children the nutrients they need to be successful.

 If you are a school, faith organization, and other community groups interested in purchasing kid packs through The Food Group, please contact Lily Jaber.

 The Produce Programs Team travels to regional farms from July-November to harvest excess or leftover produce directly from farms.